-NFPA Standard: 1010 (2024), JPR 6.3.13 / CTS Guide: 3-14 / Course Plan: Fire Fighter 1A, Topic 5-17
+NFPA Standard: 1010 (2024), JPR 6.3.13 / CTS Guide: 3-14 / Course Plan: Fire Fighter 1A, Topic 5-17 evolution will end when you say, "Done."
+Do you understand the directions?

 Performance Outcome: Properly perform overhaul at the scene of a simulated or live structure fire so that hidden fires are discovered and extinguished with any evidence of arson or points of origin are preserved.